Alex Elias

 Cypress Point Club - No. 9 - 292

-Although the signature Par-3s (No. 15 & No. 16) often receive more praise, No. 9 is one of the best drivable Par-4s in the country, featuring a narrow fairway and shelf green tucked between sand dunes.
+Although the signature Par-3s (No. 15 & No. 16) often receive the highest praise, No. 9 is one of the best drivable Par-4s in the country, featuring a narrow fairway and shelf green tucked between sand dunes.

 Ridgewood Country Club - No. 6 – 291

-Known as "Five and Dime", No. 6 earns it's name thanks to Byron Nelson, who said the best strategy was to hit a 5-iron and 10-iron (pitching wedge), when he served as the club’s assistant pro in the 1930s.
-The shortest hole on property, No. 6 features one of the smallest greens (2,200 sq. ft) in golf.
-Although Nelson would lay up with 5-iron, many attempt to drive the Par 4 6th, arguably the greatest Risk/Reward hole in golf.
+Known as the “Nickle and Dime” or “Five and Dime”, No. 6 earns it's name thanks to Byron Nelson, who said the best strategy was to hit a 5-iron and 10-iron (pitching wedge), when he served as the club’s assistant pro in the 1930s.
+The shortest hole on property, 6 Center features one of the smallest greens (2,200 sq. ft) in golf.
+Although Nelson would lay up with 5-iron, many attempt to drive the Par-4 6th, arguably the greatest Risk/Reward hole in golf.

 Sand Hills Golf Club - No. 7 - 283